nushackers/hackertools_materials/self-hosting/src/slides.md

 ## Domain Names
 So, now we’ve got a server up and a way to access it.
 But you notice an IP address is kind of ugly and hard to remember… that’s where **domain names** come into play!
 If you’ve ever typed a website URL, you’ve effectively typed a domain name.

-Well, how to IP Addresses turn into domain names?
+Well, how do IP Addresses turn into domain names?
 All you need to know is there are a lot of servers out there maintaining a large table of IP addresses to domain name mappings.
 These are known as **DNS servers**.

 ---
 layout: center